annu12340/Javascript_Notes/docs/README.md

 Important point to note here is that calling a generator function does not execute its body immediately, in fact it returns an iterator object for the function.
 In short, a generator appears to be a function but it behaves like an iterator.

+* Generators are a special class of functions that simplify the task of writing iterators.
+* A generator is a function that produces a sequence of results instead of a single value, i.e you generate ​a series of values.

 ```
 Syntax :